NikitaIvanovV/ctpv/README.md

 ctpv is an utility for previewing various files (including images with [Überzug](https://github.com/seebye/ueberzug)).

-ctpv is a remake of awesome program https://github.com/NikitaIvanovV/ctpv [stpv](https://github.com/Naheel-Azawy/stpv) but it's written in C. stpv worked perfectly for me, except it was kinda sluggish because it was written in POSIX shell.
+ctpv is a remake of awesome program named [stpv](https://github.com/Naheel-Azawy/stpv) but it's written in C. stpv worked perfectly for me, except it was kinda sluggish because it was written in POSIX shell.